Facebook news goes dark in Australia as content payment dispute grows | Technology

 The two men had a subsequent conversation on Thursday morning which was "constructive", Frydenberg said, adding they discussed what he called "differing interpretations" about how the new Media Bargaining Code would work.
 Facebook's dramatic move represents a split from Alphabet Inc-owned Google after they joined together for years to campaign against the laws.
 Both had threatened to cancel services in Australia, but Google has instead sealed preemptive deals with several outlets in recent days.

 Rupert Murdoch's News Corp was the latest to announce a deal in which it will receive "significant payments" from Google in return for providing content for the search engine's News Showcase account.
-Google declined to comment on the Facebook decision on Thursday.
+Google declined to comment on the Facebook decision on Thursday, while a News Corp spokesman did not respond to a request for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)